SMSpp-Project/smspp-project/README.md

   [StochasticBlock](https://gitlab.com/smspp/stochasticblock).

 - [LagrangianDualSolver](https://gitlab.com/smspp/lagrangiandualsolver), a
-  "generic" Lagrangian-based Solver for `Block` with appropriate structure.
+  "generic" Lagrangian-based Solver for `Block` with appropriate structure, also used to provide an implementation of the Primal Proximal Heuristic Lagrangian-based math-heuristic.

 - [LukFiBlock](https://gitlab.com/smspp/lukfiblock), a simple `Block` defining
   several test functions from the literature for NonDifferentiable